narayanrai97/ride-share-rails/Calender.md

 is_recurring: true

 RecurringPattern Model
-schedule_window_id: 6
+schedule_window_id: 7
 separation_count: 1  # The count is 1 due to the fact that it is occuring every other year.
 day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
 week_of_month: 3 # The week of month is 3 because the example is occures every third week.
 month_of_year: 3  # The month of year is set to 3 because it is recurring on the third month of the year.
-type_of_repeating: “yearly” # The type of repeating is set to daily because the schedule window above recurs yearly.
+type_of_repeating: “yearly” # The type of repeating is set to yearly because the schedule window above recurs yearly.